kevbook/web-client-router/README.md

     }
   },

-  {
-	  // Router path can also contain params just like express router
+  // Router path can also contain params just like express router '/abc/:paramA/:paramB': {
-    path: '/abc/:paramA/:paramB',

 	  // After any pre middleware is executed, GET request is made
 	  // to prefetch the data from a web api